rossta/rossta.github.com/source/blog/2016-03-02-a-ruby-antihero-thread-pool.html.md

 Consider the [Thread Pool](http://ruby-concurrency.github.io/concurrent-ruby/file.thread_pools.html) overview provided in the `Concurrent` docs required reading.

 And, of course, the ultimate thread pool for Rails developers is [Sidekiq](https://github.com/mperham/sidekiq).
-Unlike the examples we've discussed so far, the components of the Sidekiq thread pool model are distributed: the caller, the job queue, and the threaded workers all running in separate processes, often on separate machines in a production environment.
+Unlike the examples we've discussed so far, the components of the Sidekiq thread pool model are distributed: the caller, the job queue, and the threaded workers all run in separate processes, often on separate machines, in a production environment.

 ### Credits